lukarauter/Code-Generator/README.md

 App works so that you start app in CMD, then you put only the criteria you want for the generation of random code and it is written out in the txt file.

-STATUS OF THE PROJECTS : COMPLETED
+STATUS OF THE PROJECT: COMPLETED